 Some of the principles associated with Unitarian thinking can be traced back to the earliest struggles of the Christian churches to articulate a coherent theology.
-However, the origins of the Unitarianism as a movement were in 16th-century Europe.
+However, the origins of the Unitarianism as an organised movement began in 16th-century Europe.
 New patterns of thinking had emerged in the Renaissance, beginning in Italy, while further north the Protestant Reformation had affirmed the right of private judgement in matters of religion.
 But the established authorities of the established churches, set boundaries beyond which thinking was not to venture.
 There were some few independent thinkers, however, who were not prepared to accept such limitations, and felt morally obliged to follow wherever their unfettered reasoning would lead them.

 Persons of this kind eventually became the founders of the Unitarian movement.
 Mostly Italians in the first instance, they had to leave their homeland if they valued their lives, because persecution was rife not only there, but wherever the power of state and church could be invoked against them.
 They took refuge in what were then the two most tolerant countries in Europe, Poland and Transylvania.
 There they joined with indigenous fellow-thinkers to establish congregations.
 In Poland, the forces of reaction were able to kill the movement after a century of existence, but in Transylvania (now part of Romania) it has maintained its existence, usually under very adverse conditions, right down to the present day.